External Beam Radiation Therapy (EBRT)

 IGRT involves repeated imaging of the tumour during treatment.
 It is used in nearly all IMRT treatments to ensure accuracy to the millimetre.
 IGRT allows the treatment team to see small changes in tumour or organ shape, size and position, enabling the treatment team to make necessary adjustments to radiation delivery during or between daily treatments.
 This ensures that the cancer cells remain targeted while reducing radiation exposure to healthy cells.

 SRS is used to treat small tumours with well-defined edges.
 It is particularly useful for cancers in the brain or spine.
 In SRS treatments, a single high dose of radiation is delivered to the tumour with the assistance of highly accurate imaging and planning.
 A head frame is usually required for brain treatments to ensure the patient stays completely still.

 SBRT delivers very high dose radiation focally to small tumours outside of the spine or brain.
 Immobilisation of the body is critical, although small movements that may affect the precise delivery of the treatment, such as breathing, are taken into account.
 For this reason, SBRT is usually given in several slightly lower dose treatments than SRS, across several sessions.
 Stereotactic radiation therapy may also be used for tumours in the brain or spinal cord, similar to SRS, but again using a few lower dose treatments rather than the one larger dose.
 This approach to treatment is still partially in a research phase but it is likely to become a bigger part of radiation oncology in the future.

-The ‘Patient Pathway’ video below outlines the pathway that a patient will go through when being treated using radiation therapy.
+The ‘Patient Pathway’ video below outlines the pathway that a patient will go through when being treated using radiation therapy (also called radiotherapy).
 This video shows the roles of each of the specialties in the radiation oncology team including radiation oncologists, radiation therapists and radiation oncology medical physicists.